Archie Motley Archival Internship Program Student Application Information

 • Provide meaningful and educational opportunities for students and emerging professionals.

-• Expose students to career options available in libraries, archives, and special collections.
+• Expose students to library, archives, and special collections career options.

-• Diversify the applicant pool for positions in Archives/Special Collections with a focus on Cultural Heritage Management.
+• Diversify the applicant pool for LIS programs and Archives/Special Collections positions, focusing on Cultural Heritage Management.

 • Support and foster work within BMRC-member institutions